Is it worth messing with microlearning?

 Is microlearning an ideal solution for everyone?

 Of course, it is not.
-As it is based on obtaining small pieces of information, it does not work in cases when a comprehensive understanding of the educational materials is required or when the subject of learning is complicated, and it is impossible — and makes no sense — to split it into parts.
-The flow of information in the microlearning courses is not that “smooth” in comparison with the usual classes so students may have a hard time combining the elements.
+As it is based on obtaining small pieces of information, it does not work when a comprehensive understanding of the educational materials is required or when the subject of learning is complicated.
+It is impossible — and makes no sense — to split it into parts.
+The flow of information in the microlearning courses is not that “smooth” compared to the usual classes, so students may have difficulty combining the elements.

 You can order a turnkey solution, and the service will do the whole technical part of the work for you, although prices for such services could be a bit unexpected.